abaer123/gitlab-agent/doc/architecture.md

   Cons:

   - Depending on another team(s) for reviews and merging code will likely slow down the development.
-  - It may not be a good fit if `kgb` needs to have some significant amount of business logic in it.
+  - It may not be a good fit if `kas` needs to have some significant amount of business logic in it.
 Mixing unrelated concerns in a single program is not great.

   This has been discussed and the conclusion is:

-  - We want to build `kgb` as a separate component.
+  - We want to build `kas` as a separate component.
   - We want to get it deployed to GitLab.com behind a feature flag.
   - We want to experiment with it for a couple of releases, to see how it behaves and what is the cost of running persistent connections to make a better informed decision about next iterations.
-  - We can later decide to merge `kgb` into the GitLab Workhorse, or leave it as a separate component.
+  - We can later decide to merge `kas` into the GitLab Workhorse, or leave it as a separate component.